In this video,

-Next, go to the “control” menu.
+Next, go to the Control menu.

 and goes through each of the rest of them in order.

-Add a “repeat” loop.
+Add a repeat loop.

-Snap it below the “switch costume” block.
+Snap it below the switch-costume block.

-Then, put the “next costume” block inside.
+Then put the next costume block inside.

 As usual, you'll space out the costume switches

-but tinker with yours so it's right for your animation!
+but tinker with yours so it's right for your animation.